rjbs/rjbs.github.io/_posts/2025-07-01-rjbs-in-rio-part-ii.md

 We settled on tiny (I was so full already!), but what we got seemed pretty big to me!
-If you haven't had an açai bowl (or maybe if you've only had whatever it is we serve in the US), I guess I'd say it's a bit like frozen yogurt or masked frozen bananas, like a cold, sweet, stiff pudding.
+If you haven't had an açai bowl (or maybe if you've only had whatever it is we serve in the US), I guess I'd say it's a bit like frozen yogurt or mashed frozen bananas, like a cold, sweet, stiff pudding.
 It came with two little pots, one of tapioca beads and one of granola.
 I love putting granola into goo, so that was great.
 Even so, I couldn't eat more than half of it.
 Even if I'd been very hungry, I'm not sure I could've.
 Meanwhile, people all